-Any vehicle found parked on college property that has 3 or more un-paid or un-appealed citations may be booted or towed.
-The boot will be removed only when all fines are resolved.
-We may also boot or tow any vehicle that does not have license plates and/or has the VIN covered.
+Any vehicle found parked on college property that has un-paid or un-appealed citations may be booted or towed.
+We may also boot or tow any vehicle that does not have license plates and/or has the VIN covered or to identify the operator of the vehicle.
 A charge of $25 will be applied to any outstanding balance when the boot is removed.
 Vehicles parked in Red Zones, blocking egress/ingress, or found parked in a hazardous manner may be towed as these situations present a safety concern.
 The College also reserves the right to tow any vehicle deemed to have been abandoned upon College property.
 There will be an administrative fee charged for the towing of any vehicle in addition to the related tow charges.

 Violations of PCC parking regulations

 - Over Time Limit $40

 - Parking The Wrong Direction ORS 811.570 $40

 - DMV Disabled Parking Only ORS 811.625 $250